gvwilson/thirdbit/fiction/iffy/index.md

 "Yes, sir.
 Thank you, sir."

-Her Marine escort—one beside, one behind—said nothing as they marched her to an office on the floor below that appeared identical to the governor's except for the small mound of hastily-collected craft supplies on the desk.
+Her Marine escorts said nothing as they marched her to an office on the floor below that appeared identical to the governor's except for the small mound of hastily-collected craft supplies on the desk.